-Along with the New Sanctuary Coalition and 70 organizations, we called on NYC’s Department of Cultural Affairs (DCLA) and the Mayor’s Office of Immigrant Affairs (MOIA) to help organize a sanctuary summit for cultural organizations throughout the city.
-In the lead up to a summit in October, DCLA, Art Space Sanctuary and No Longer Empty are co-organizing Office Hours with the Commissioner on Thursday August 30, 2018:
+Info: Along with the New Sanctuary Coalition and 70 organizations, we called on NYC’s Department of Cultural Affairs (DCLA) and the Mayor’s Office of Immigrant Affairs (MOIA) to help organize a sanctuary summit for cultural organizations throughout the city.
+The Summit is being held on October 31, 2018.

 What is Art Space Sanctuary?

 The actions taken by this federal administration point to its determination to consolidate power and launch wide-ranging assaults on selective populations, including migrants, refugees, Muslims, Latinx, Black, women, and LGBTQ communities, as well as artists, academics, scientists, and the press.
 It is imperative that we stand up and say NO! to such actions, policies and laws.

 Everyone should have access to education, culture and the arts without any fear.

 To make this possible, we ask that cultural and arts institutions, from libraries to theaters to museums to galleries and more, join other groups in declaring sanctuary – an important strategy with symbolic, moral and practical efficacy.